Lightprotocol/light-protocol/SECURITY.md

 ### Smart Contract and Infrastructure

-For smart contract and infrastructure vulnerabilities submission guidelines, please see our [bug bounty program](https://immunefi.com/bug-bounty/light-protocol/information/) with Immunefi.
+For smart contract and infrastructure vulnerabilities submission guidelines, please see our [bug bounty program](https://immunefi.com/bug-bounty/light-protocol/information/).

 ### Other vulnerabilities